rbind/b-rodrigues.github.com/_posts/2014-04-23-r-s4-rootfinding.md

 </head>

 <body>
 <p>I started reading <em>Applied Computational Economics &amp; Finance</em> by Mario J. Miranda and Paul L. Fackler.
 It is a very interesting book that I recommend to every one of my colleagues.
 The only issue I have with this book, is that the programming language they use is Matlab, which is proprietary.
-While there is a free as in freedom implementation of the Matlab language, namely Octave, I still prefer using R. In this post, I will illustrate one example the authors present in the book with R, using the package <code>rootSolve</code>. <code>rootSolve</code> implements Newtonian algorithms to find roots of functions; to specify the functions for which I want the roots, I use R&#39;s Object-Oriented Programming (OOP) capabilities to build a model that returns two functions.</p>
+While there is a free as in freedom implementation of the Matlab language, namely Octave, I still prefer using R. In this post, I will illustrate one example the authors present in the book with R, using the package <code>rootSolve</code>. <code>rootSolve</code> implements Newtonian algorithms to find roots of functions; to specify the functions for which I want the roots, I use R&#39;s Object-Oriented Programming (OOP) capabilities to build a model that returns two functions.
+This is optional, but I found that it was a good example to illustrate OOP, even though simpler solutions exist, one of which was proposed by reddit user TheDrownedKraken (whom I thank) and will be presented at the end of the article.</p>

 <h3>Theoretical background</h3>